When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 I read all the time.

-I am addicted, even during this show.
+I am addicted even during this show.

-I can text, read and write at the same time.
+I can text, read, and write at the same time.

 It pisses me off.

-It just pisses me off.
+It just pisses me off because we deserve better.

 It is now becoming pathetic.

-Serve the country, your public servants, do your job.
+Your public servants do your job.

 What's so hard about this?